 Why naturally leavened?

 Grains are inherently difficult to digest.
 Throughout history, cultures all over the world have relied on grains as a dietary staple and they all developed ways of unlocking the nutrients in these compact little grass seeds.
-In doing so a whole world of flavours is unleashed as well.
+In doing so, a whole world of flavours is unleashed as well.

-The fermentation of grains by wild bacterial cultures lead to the first forms of leavened bread.
+The fermentation of grains by wild bacterial cultures led to the first forms of leavened bread.
 Studies suggest humans have been making bread this way for more than 30,000 years.
 In fact, that was the only method of making leavened bread until about 120 years ago when commercial baker's yeast was developed.
 Since that time bread has changed a great deal; moving towards shorter rising times, refined flour, and mass production.
 Recently there has been a resurgence in traditional bread methods.
 At Lakehouse Foods we believe that the very deliberate and methodical preparation of grains is an important part of any thriving food culture.
 Many people today are having adverse reactions to commercially available wheat products, bread being one of the most common.
 Like others, we believe that it's not wheat itself that is the problem, but the way it's prepared (and in many cases, grown).
-Long, slow fermentation with a wild sourdough starter allows wheat and other grains to be transformed into something incredible, something irresistibly delicious.
-It's no coincidence that the grains reveal their most alluring and complex flavours once they've become a thing the body can digest with no complications.
-The beneficial bacteria in a sourdough culture essentially pre-digest the grains - in much the same way a grazing animals digest grass.
+Long, slow fermentation with a wild sourdough starter allows wheat and other grains to be transformed into something incredible, something easy to digest, and something irresistibly delicious.
+It's no coincidence that the grains reveal their most alluring and complex flavours once they've become a thing the body can digest.
+The beneficial bacteria in a sourdough culture essentially pre-digest the grains - in much the same way a grazing animal digests grass.
 Grass and other plant matter is fermented by microbial action in the rumen before entering the stomach where enzymatic digestion can begin.
 Being animals with only one stomach, humans have had to come up with clever ways of accomplishing that initial stage of grain digestion in the kitchen.
 Luckily it's not very difficult, it just takes time.

 It's not just the taste but the texture, the mouth feel, and the smell of naturally leavened bread that make it what it is.
 There is a multi-sensory satisfaction with true sourdough bread that is incomparable.
 Complex and richly aromatic gasses are produced during fermentation and become trapped in the bread dough.
 As the bread is eaten these gasses are released and travel up the back of the throat into the nasal passage where they trigger a series of sensations and create depth of flavour.
-I'm continually awed by how three simple ingredients, combined in just the right ways, create such complex and pleasurable experiences.
+We’re continually awed at how three simple ingredients, combined in just the right ways, create such complex and pleasurable experiences.

 Fresh milled whole grain flour: